Sochaczew: Early history

+Late modern period

 In 1807 Sochaczew became part of the newly formed Duchy of Warsaw; several months later the town almost completely burned.
 In 1815, after the dissolution of the duchy, the town was transferred to newly formed Russian-controlled Congress Poland.
 On January 16, 1817, the District of Sochaczew was created, with its seat in Łowicz.
 In August 1818 Sochaczew burned again, after that fire, the center of the town was rebuilt (1819–1823), and the market square was paved.
 By 1828, the population grew to 3,200, out of which 76% was Jewish.
 The area of Sochaczew saw several skirmishes during the January Uprising.
 In 1867, the County of Sochaczew was created, but the town, due to its mostly wooden architecture, burned in several fires.
 In 1903, Sochaczew received rail connection with Warsaw, and by 1908, its population grew to almost 10,000.
 On December 2, 1913, art silk plant was opened by a Belgian investor in the district of Boryszew.